AustXn-Corp/Save_the_date/PRD.md

   - Card component for the main save the date preview and editor panel
   - Input fields for text entry (names, date, location, message)
   - Switch components for animation toggles
+  - Slider components for animation density controls (5-50 for sparkles, 5-40 for leaves)
   - Button components for upload, download, and share actions (primary style for CTAs)
   - Label components paired with all form inputs
   - Dialog for image upload with drag-drop zone